blushingpenguin/Fluent.Net/README.md

 the same time it allows, when necessary, to represent complex concepts from natural languages like gender, plurals, conjugations, and others.

-A fully working sample project is included [here][(https://github.com/blushingpenguin/Fluent.Net/tree/master/Fluent.Net.SimpleExample).
+A fully working sample project is included as [Fluent.Net.SimpleExample](https://github.com/blushingpenguin/Fluent.Net/tree/master/Fluent.Net.SimpleExample).

 ## Packages ##